dcos/examples/tadpoledbhub/1.9/README.md

 # Notes
 * If you do not configure persistent storage, data for Tadpole DB Hub is not safe, DB list, Tadpole user account, and other data will be lost when container is failed.
 * Tadpole DB Hub package is based on open source(LGPL) version of the software.
-If you interest on enterprise version, please contact to hangum@tadpolehub.com.
+If you are interested in the enterprise version, please contact hangum@tadpolehub.com.

 # Resources
 * Tadpole DB Hub on GitHub: https://github.com/hangum/TadpoleForDBTools